Self-Supervised Dynamical System Representations for Physiological Time-Series: Introduction

 \section{Introduction}

-Self-supervised learning (SSL) is a powerful framework for learning general-purpose representations from unlabeled datasets.
-These representations may be especially powerful for physiological time-series, making it possible to track physiological states, detect diseases, and improve our understanding of biology \citep{perochon2024time, chen2023self, li2025self}.
-The success of an SSL approach here is determined by how well its pretraining objective guides an encoder to preserve information relevant to the identity of the underlying physiological process while filtering out irrelevant noise~\citep{tian2020makes}.
+Self-supervised learning (SSL) is a powerful framework for learning general-purpose representations from unlabeled physiological time series.
+These representation can be used to track physiological states, detect diseases, and improve our understanding of biology \citep{perochon2024time, chen2023self, li2025self}.